storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - Testimonials of apps that are using this plugin would be especially helpful.
 - Reporting issues can help improve the quality of this plugin.

-**NOTE:** As stated above, patches will NOT be accepted on this project due to some possible licensing issues.
+**NOTE:** As stated above, patches will **not** be accepted on this project due to some possible licensing issues.
 Issues with reproduction scenarios will help maintain and improve the quality of this plugin for future users.
 (Any pointers to the code may be causing the issue would also be helpful.)

 <!-- END Contributing -->